xraypy/xraylarch/doc/fitting/examples.rst

-From the plots alone, it is difficult to tell which of these fits is better, and it is probably say that these are both good fits, suggesting that component *s3* is important even if at a very small fraction, and that either component *s5* or *s6* (which aren't that different spectroscopically or chemically, see :ref:`Figure 5 <fitting_fig5>`) is present.
+From the plots alone, it is difficult to tell which of these fits is better, and it is probably best to say that these are both good fits.
+This implies that component *s3* is important even if at a very small fraction, and that either component *s5* or *s6* (which aren't that different spectroscopically or chemically, see :ref:`Figure 5 <fitting_fig5>`) is present.
 Of course, the analysis here is not meant to be definitive, and there are many more checks that could be done.
-For what it's worth, Lengke *et al*   looked at many more unknown spectra, and also adjusted the energy ranges of the fits, and concludedd that *s1*, *s2*, *s3*, and *s5* were the best components, and get concentrations of the components very similar to the ones here.
+To be clear, Lengke *et al* looked at many more unknown spectra, and also adjusted the energy ranges of the fits, and concludedd that *s1*, *s2*, *s3*, and *s5* were the best components, with concentrations of the components very similar to the ones found here.